Cat management update August 2021

 Bruny Island Cat Management Project May 2018 Update

-For the latest information about the various activities happening on Bruny Island in relation to feral and domestic cat management see the document here by Kaylene Allan, Cat Management Officer at Kingborough Council.
-Topics covered in this update are: Control of stray and feral cats Management of domestic cats – Bruny Island Cat By-law to be […]
+For the latest information about the various activities happening on Bruny Island in relation to feral and domestic cat management see the document here by Kaylene Allan, Cat Management Officer […]